panda3d/panda3d-docs/programming/render-attributes/auxiliary-bitplane-control.rst

 auxiliary bitplanes.

-Although the framebuffer's alpha channel is not technically an auxiliary bitplane.
-However, since it is not generally used to store any data of value, it can also be thought of as an auxiliary bitplane: a place to store user-defined data.
+Although the framebuffer's alpha channel is not technically an auxiliary bitplane (basically a place to store user-defined data), it can be thought of as such, since it is not generally used to store any data of value.

 When the shader generator is not enabled, this attrib has no effect.